OPS-E2E-PPE/VBA-Docs/api/Project.Assignment.Notes.md

 ---
-title: Assignment.Notes Property (Project) ms.prod: project-server
+title: Assignment.Notes property (Project) ms.service: project-server
 api_name:
 - Project.Assignment.Notes
 ms.assetid: 91915e62-bd93-3671-a232-05cb99836428
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Assignment.Notes Property (Project)
+# Assignment.Notes property (Project)

 Gets or sets the notes for an assignment.
 Read/write **String**.

 ## Syntax

 _expression_. `Notes`

 _expression_ A variable that represents an [Assignment](./Project.Assignment.md) object.

 ## Remarks

 The **Notes** property does not accept characters with an ASCII value less than 32, except for the carriage return (ASCII 13) and linefeed (ASCII 10) characters.

 ## Example